ekrsulov/ttpe/doc/docs/plugins/catalog/measure.md

 ### 2. Measurement Interaction
 During measurement:
-- **Start point**: Click to begin, automatically snaps to nearest point within threshold
+- **Start point**: Click to begin; the start point snaps to the nearest point within the threshold
-- **End point**: Drag to measure, continuously snaps during movement
+- **End point**: Move the mouse (no need to keep the button pressed) — the end point snaps in real-time to nearby features
 - **Visual feedback**: Shows measurement line with perpendicular extensions
 - **Live calculations**: Updates distance, ΔX, ΔY, and angle in real-time
 - **Snap type indicator**: Displays snap type (Anchor, Corner, Path, etc.) via feedback overlay
-- **Release**: Finalizes measurement, data remains visible until next measurement
+- **Finalize**: Click again to fix (freeze) the measurement at the current end point; the measurement remains visible until the next click which starts a new measurement

 ## Configuration Options

 ### Show Snap Points
 Toggle to display/hide the snap point crosses.
 When enabled, all available snap points are marked with subtle crosses on the canvas.

+The Snap Points control is available at the top of the Measure side panel for quick access; the `Opacity` control is a percentage slider and uses debounced updates to avoid excessive redraws while dragging.

 ### Opacity
 Adjustable opacity (10-100%) for snap point visibility: